 As per the title, do you even know?
 Really?
-As a real estate agent and small business owner, you might not think that you are at risk of cybercrime, but often, small companies are the easiest targets for criminals.
-Here are some tips for protecting yourself and your clients from fraud and ID theft.
+As a real estate agent and small business owner, you might not think that you are at risk of cyber crime, but often, small companies are the easiest targets for criminals.
+Here are some tips for protecting your clients and yourself from fraud and ID theft.

 Assess Your Personal Risk